The 20 Best Congenital Bilateral Absence of the Vas Deferens Doctors in The United States

 English

-Harry Matschke is a Urologist in Pleasant Prairie, Wisconsin.
+Harry Matschke is a Urologist practicing medicine in Pleasant Prairie, Wisconsin.
 Dr. Matschke is rated as an Experienced provider by MediFind in the treatment of Congenital Bilateral Absence of the Vas Deferens.
-His top areas of expertise are Eunuchoidism Familial Hypogonadotropic, Male Pseudohermaphroditism with Gynecomastia, Testicular Failure, Hypogonadism Primary Partial Alopecia, and Ureteroscopy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Male Pseudohermaphroditism with Gynecomastia, Eunuchoidism Familial Hypogonadotropic, Testicular Failure, Hypogonadism Primary Partial Alopecia, and Ureteroscopy.
+Dr. Matschke is board certified in American Board Of Urology.

 Experienced in Congenital Bilateral Absence of the Vas Deferens